IsaacJootar/hotelis/README.md

 ## About Hotelis

-Hotelis - A hotel manaagement system that all hotel managers will love.
+Hotelis - A hotel management system that all hotel managers will love.
 ## Contributor
 Isaac and Solos